 Peel, rinse and thinly slice the onions.
 Also chop the tomatoes, ginger, green chilies and coriander leaves.
 Rinse and dry the curry leaves in a kitchen towel.
 Chop the cashews.

-Stir very well and saute the onions till they become translucent.
+Stir very well and sauté the onions till they become translucent.

-cooking potato masala
+Cooking potato masala

-Then add 1.25 to 1.5 cups water. stir very well.
+Then add water.
+Mix very well.